killvung/rustlo-api/README.md

 - At root, run `cargo run` to build and run the application with `8088` port

 # Motivation
-Face it.
-Rust has risen, there are a lot of open opportunities to play with this awesome programming langauge. ~Also I hate C++ in general...~
+Rust has risen, a lot of opportunities there to worship this awesome langauge now. ~Also I hate C++ in general...~